renpy/renpy/sphinx/source/config.rst

     shown to the user by :ref:`say <say-statement>` or :doc:`menu
     <menus>` statements will be logged to this file.

+.. var:: config.log_events = False

+    If true, Ren'Py will log pygame-style events to the log.txt file.
+This will hurt performance, but might be useful for debugging certain problems.

 .. var:: config.log_width = 78

     The width of lines logged when :var:`config.log` is used.